Decentralized Entropic Optimal Transport for Distributed Distribution Comparison: Related Work

 Besides computational efficiency, communication efficiency is also required for distributed and decentralized optimization.
-The most intuitive way to increase the communication efficiency is to reduce the number of agents involved in communications~\citep{smith2018cocoa}, e.g., the random node selection scheme~\citep{arablouei2015analysis,yin2018communication} and the importance sampling scheme~\citep{chen2018lag,liu2019communication}.
-To reduce the bandwidth, the information for each communication is often compressed by sparsification~\citep{stich2018sparsified,basu2019qsparse,tang2020communication} or quantization~\citep{zhu2016quantized,alistarh2017qsgd,zhang2019quantized,lu2020moniqua}.
-Recently, the distributed and decentralized optimization techniques have been utilized for distributed deep learning~\citep{tang2020communication}, distributed edge AI system~\citep{shi2020communication}, federated learning~\citep{chen2021communication}, etc. As aforementioned, these applications often involve privacy-preserving distributed distribution comparison, which motivates us to develop the decentralized EOT method with privacy preservation and communication efficiency.
+The most intuitive way to increase the communication efficiency is to reduce the number of agents involved in communications~\cite{smith2018cocoa}, e.g., the random node selection scheme in~\cite{arablouei2015analysis,yin2018communication} and the importance sampling scheme in~\cite{chen2018lag,liu2019communication}.
+To reduce the bandwidth, we often compress the information for each communication by sparsification~\cite{basu2019qsparse,stich2018sparsified,tang2020communication} or quantization~\cite{alistarh2017qsgd,lu2020moniqua,zhang2019quantized,zhu2016quantized}.